oicr-gsi/shesmu/README.md

 used as the name of the search.

 It is not recommended to save searches that reference a particular olive source location.
-Every time the file is updated or Shesmu is restarted, the olive's timestamp will be updated and the filter will no longer match.
-The `time` property in the filter can be changed to `null` to avoid this issue.
+Every time the file is updated, the olive's hash will be updated and the filter will no longer match.
+The `hash` property in the filter can be changed to `null` to avoid this issue.
 Even if this were not the case, it is possible that the olive will move around in the script and the line and column that mark the start of each olive will change.